CKMurison/Databases1/tables/design_template.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' titles.
+I'd like to keep a list of all my recipes with their names.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' genres.
+I'd like to keep the average cooking time (in minutes) for each recipe.

-As a person who loves movies,
+As a food lover,
-So I can list all my favourite movies
+So I can stay organised and decide what to cook,
-I want to see a list of movies' release year.
+I'd like to give a rating to each of the recipes (from 1 to 5).

-Nouns: movies, titles, genres, release_year
+Nouns: recipes, names, cooking_time, rating

 2. Infer the Table Name and Columns

 Put the different nouns in this table.
 Replace the example with your own nouns.

-Name of the table (always plural): students
+Name of the table (always plural): recipes

-Column names: titles, genres, release_year
+Column names: name, cooking_time, rating

 3. Decide the column types.